 - Do not “clean” dropped pacifiers with your mouth when no water is available.

-It’s worth mentioning that if a vaccine for COVID-19 is introduced, it may not be suitable or accessible for all pregnant women.
+It’s worth mentioning that if a vaccine for COVID-19 is introduced, there’s no guarantee it will be suitable or accessible for all pregnant women.
 For more information about this, read In the race for coronavirus vaccines, don’t leave pregnant women behind.

 Can Coronavirus 2019 Effect Pregnancy?

-There is not enough information to say whether pregnant women are more affected by COVID-19.
+There is not enough information to say whether pregnant women are more affected by or more likely to get COVID-19.

 However, we know that during pregnancy, women experience physical health and immunity changes.
-This makes them more susceptible to viral respiratory infections, including the 2019 coronavirus.
+This makes them more susceptible to viral respiratory infections in general.
+For example, pregnant women are more likely to get the seasonal flu.
 Expecting women may also experience more severe symptoms and outcomes.